 see my corn field over there, but I don't see nobody hoeing in it.

 By 1960, Sandy Paton was working a regular job as the manager of a record department in Chicago, where he focused primarily on stocking and selling folk music.
 Eventually, however, he and his wife Caroline decided to leave the city life for rural Huntington, Vermont.
 Soon after their move, they were visited by their friend Lee B. Haggerty, who suggested they start a record label with the rest of Sandy Paton’s unreleased field recordings.
 Haggerty had just received a sizable inheritance, which formed the foundation of Folk-Legacy Records along with Paton’s tapes of Frank Proffitt.
 Haggerty joined the Patons in Vermont, and they operated the label from a large barn near their home.
 Everyone was involved in the operation of the label, from making and purchasing recordings, designing record sleeves, writing liner notes and transcribing lyrics, placing ads in folk music publications, and taking the records on the road to festivals and conventions across the country.
 In 1967, they moved the label from its home in Vermont to Sharon, Connecticut.
 The label ultimately released around 150 recordings on LP, CD, and cassette over their more than 50 years of operation.
 Lee B. Haggerty passed away in 2000 and Sandy Paton passed away in 2009.
-As of this posting, Caroline Paton maintains the label, which survives primarily through its website.
+As of this posting, Caroline Paton maintains the label, which survives primarily through its website. [update: Caroline Paton passed away after this post was published.
+You can read her obituary here.
+The Folk-Legacy catalog was acquired by Smithsonian Folkways and can be found here.]

 In 1991, Ronald Cohen interviewed Sandy and Caroline Paton in their home, and in this clip from that interview, FS-20239/7539 in the Ronald D. Cohen Collection (20239), Sandy Paton describes the humble origins of Folk-Legacy Records.